 Eight miles of gorgeous scenery await you at Dunes Drive, which weaves in and around the sand dunes.
-Driving along Dunes Drive is a great way to experience White Sands National Monument; with ample spots to park along the way, it can be a nice way to seek solitude and admire the changing views.
+Driving along Dunes Drive is a great way to experience White Sands National Park; with ample spots to park along the way, it can be a nice way to seek solitude and admire the changing views.
 We stopped to stretch our legs at one spot, somewhat isolated from other travelers, and after climbing to the top of one dune I was amazed that I could actually watch as the dunes were formed and shaped every time a gust of wind blew across their surfaces.
 Self-driving along Dunes Drive is the perfect way to connect yourself to experiences like that.
 If you are seeking a quiet spot all to yourself, the drive will undoubtedly take you to just the place you want to find.

-Numerous trails run throughout White Sands National Monument, and depending on how much time you have during your visit you may be able to make use of one or more of them.
+Numerous trails run throughout White Sands National Park, and depending on how much time you have during your visit you may be able to make use of one or more of them.
 Most routes are easy to moderate, offering sweeping views of the region.
 Travelers seeking a challenge might enjoy the Alkali Flat Trail, which is a complete misnomer in that the trail will have you traversing multiple dunes en route to the last remnants of Lake Otero.
 If a challenging hike isn’t your style, or if you have mobility concerns, the Interdune Boardwalk is a nice choice that will guide you through the dunes without requiring you to walk on the sand.

 This video from ABC News shares some additional footage and information on the activities available at White Sands.

-White Sands National Monument is the kind of place you can spend an hour or a day, and any amount of time you have will be worth the investment.
+White Sands National Park is the kind of place you can spend an hour or a day, and any amount of time you have will be worth the investment.
 With just an hour or two, you will have time to stop by the visitor’s center and climb a dune or two.
 With half a day, pack a picnic and prepare for some sledding or the chance to hike one of the established trails.
 With a full day, the location is a great playground for extensive exploration, and you can incorporate many different activities into your itinerary.